WinQz/PHPRealm/README.md

 4. **Configure Database:**
    - Set up a MySQL database and import the SQL file from the `/database` folder.
-   - Edit the configuration file `.env` or `app/Config/Database.php` with your database credentials.
+   - Edit the configuration file `.env` with your database credentials.

 5. **Start the CodeIgniter Development Server:**
     ```bash